Adjectives and Adverbs

 Examples:

-- “Apparently, the meeting was cancelled.”
+“Apparently, the meeting was cancelled.”

-- “Fortunately, no one was injured.”
+“Fortunately, nobody was injured.”

-- “Honestly, I didn’t expect that reaction.”
+“Honestly, I didn’t expect that reaction.”

-- “Clearly, the instructions were misunderstood.”
+“Clearly, the instructions were misunderstood.”

-- position can affect emphasis or tone
+Adverb position can change emphasis or tone.

-- “She checked the report carefully.” (neutral)
+“She checked the report carefully.”

-- “She has carefully checked the report.” (focus on intention)
+“She has carefully checked the report.”

 Examples: